-The latest value for money assessment, which covered the year ending 31 March 2022 and was issued after the year-end, concluded that following the reduction to L&G's fees, members were receiving very good value for money.
+The latest value for members assessment, covering the year ending 31 March 2023, was completed after the year-end and concluded that members had continued to receive very good value for money.

 Other costs and charges borne by employers are kept as low as possible by rigorous budgetary control.
 The charges borne by members are well below the government 'charge cap' of 0.75% pa in respect of default funds.